RyujiPat2/RyujiPat2.github.io/posters.md

 <!---![Merlion](/merlion.jpg)--->

 Poster sessions take place on Monday and Tuesday in the foyer just outside the Ballroom.
-All posters will be presented on both days.
 Posters should be printed within A0 portrait.

 * **Negativity as a Resource for Memory Reduction in Stochastic Process Modeling** &mdash; Andrew Tanggara, Kelvin Onggadinata, Mile Gu, Dagomir Kaszlikowski
 * **Linear combination of unitaries in linear optics** &mdash; Austin Lund,  Ryan Marshman, Timothy Ralph, Peter Rohde, and Deepesh Singh